 Strong post-election trading helps TD Ameritrade's 1Q profit

-Online brokerage TD Ameritrade's quarterly profit increased two percent in the last three months of 2016 when trading spiked after the election and the Federal Reserve raised interest rates.
-TD Ameritrade Holding Corp. said it generated $216 million net income, or 41 cents per share in its fiscal first-quarter.
+" Online brokerage TD Ameritrade's quarterly profit increased 2 percent in the last three months of 2016 when trading spiked after the election and the Federal Reserve raised interest rates.
+TD Ameritrade Holding Corp.
+CEO Tim Hockey said President-elect Donald Trump's tweets about specific companies or economic policies have been good for business because those kind of statements attract investor speculation.

 Add your comments below